Kirti-SP-98/Kirti-SP-98/README.md

 🌟 With a thirst for knowledge and a drive for excellence, I'm committed to mastering these technologies and honing my skills as a versatile full-stack developer.

-🔧 Alongside React, Node.js, Angular, and .NET, I'm also familiarizing myself with a range of complementary technologies such as JavaScript, TypeScript, HTML/CSS, and SQL, among others.
+🔧 Alongside  .NET, React, Angular, JavaScript, TypeScript, HTML/CSS, and SQL, I'm also familiarizing myself with a range of complementary technologies such as Node.js, GenerativeAI, Microsoft Power Platform and many others.